 Sea Kayak to Tropical North Queensland deserted Islands

-Keen to head to the tropics in early winter for an epic 4-day paddle?
-Then join us for a unique adventure as we kayak to some remote and uninhabited Northern Queensland tropical Islands, stopping for a bit of snorkelling on the way.
-These islands offer a magnificent landscape of unspoilt sandy beaches, rugged mountains, waterfalls and dense rainforest, presenting the most spectacular backdrop for our sea kayaking adventure.
+Keen to head to the tropics in early winter for an epic 4-day paddle, while providing funds to offer a disadvantaged young person a better chance at life?
+Then join us for a unique adventure as we paddle to some remote and uninhabited Northern Queensland tropical Islands.
+These islands offer a magnificent landscape of unspoilt sandy beaches, rugged mountains, waterfalls and dense rainforest, presenting the most spectacular backdrop for our sea kayaking adventures.

 - 3 nights camping in tents under the stars in the Family Islands